Getting mobile internet in Vancouver is easy, but choosing the wrong option can cost more than expected.

 - Telus

-Travelers can expect reliable 4G coverage and expanding 5G networks across most locations.
+Travelers can expect reliable 4G coverage and expanding 5G networks across most major locations.

 Option 1: International Roaming